 - Level 2 Food and Hygiene for Catering

 - Theory Driving Preparation Course

-Another dimension to the enrichment of student learning are those that bring students together as a community such a as clubs and societies (sports, debate, film for example).
-Led by the students themselves, they allow those with common interests to meet together to indulge their shared interest.
-We encourage students to apply to set up their own clubs or societies using the application form.
+Activities that bring students together as a community such as clubs and societies, are another example of enrichment at CLF Post 16.
+Led by the students themselves, these groups allow students to meet and share a common interest (e.g. sports, debate, film).
+We also encourage students to apply to set up their own club or society using the application form.